junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 #### draft notes

-very time he's at some place/time, Cas accidentally or intentionally interfere the timeline, every time after the change, the people in current timeline experience the consequence immediately and take it for granted, they don't remember what's the old normal (≈ S06E17 Titanic episode, DW S5 finale), only Cas know he messed up and need help, every time he try to fix by himself by going back further and mess up worse, so have to go to Dean
+every time he's at some place/time, Cas accidentally or intentionally interfere the timeline, every time after the change, the people in current timeline experience the consequence immediately and take it for granted, they don't remember what's the old normal (≈ S06E17 Titanic episode, DW S5 finale), only Cas know he messed up and need help, every time he try to fix by himself by going back further and mess up worse, so have to go to Dean

+every time Cas comes back from the past, Dean's more scared, bc Cas's gone farther back, and stay longer in a time he'd never be able to go and find him, Dean's fear if Cas can't time it right, next time Cas comes back, he might already be too aged and gone (similar to *Glimpse* & DW the girl in the fireplace), that's why insisted to follow him back. might be more angry, has more quarrel, Dean force himself to stop being angry, force himself to be patient, and gradually during the journey, he realized he wouldn't have to force think about that again, helped his anger control issue

 when after shattering the star and made the asteroid belt, Cas is properly frightened.
 Sky fall apart, reality break apart by too many changes from butterfly effect, cost is mass energy compensate, paradox create crack in the reality and going to swallow Cas (or just bc Cas can't bear the mess he made to the world, self-torture even as the broken!Cas's child mind, still not worry about himself, it's about world).
 Cas go back to current time to Dean, Dean ask him to trace his own steps back with him, reset his changes, unsave the people he save, witness and experience everything together with him.